A MANAGERIAL PERSPECTIVE vs 2021 IMO CYBER SAGETY REQUIREMENTS.

-Is Cyber-Safety for Maritime Shipping Companies a new thing?
+Is Cyber-Safety for Maritime Shipping Companies a new thing to consider?

 Corporate knowledge regarding Cyber-safety has existed since the development of ICT systems, along with their supportive nature on industrial/operational technologies.
 Cyber-Safety is not a new concept at all!

-What’s relatively new, is the enforcement by the IMO giving specific guidelines to tackle Cyber-Related risk scenarios which can impact the solvency of the Maritime Shipping Industry (MCS-FAL.1/Circ.3 – clarified as mandatory by TN 24/2017).
+What’s relatively new, is the enforcement by the IMO giving specific guidelines to tackle Cyber-Related risk scenarios which can impact the solvency of the Maritime Shipping Industry (MCS-FAL.1/Circ.3 – clarified by TN 24/2017 and TN 30/2020).
 The ISM Code forces Maritime Shipping Companies to establish, control, balance and maintain proactive and reactive safeguards, giving weighting on the vessels’ side.

 Why did the IMO do that?

 The Maritime Shipping Industry, just like any other industry, has reached the point where it displays greater reliance on integrated ICT and OT systems.
 Thus, the IMO incorporated Cyber-Safety rules into the ISM code.

 We understand that Cyber-Safety compliance demands are hard to achieve.
 If completely met by internal resources, the invested capital and in-house expertise required tends to be high enough to cause a lot of skepticism and even worse procrastination.

 What is Cyber-Safety and what does it specifically mean for vessels?

 Onboard Cyber-Incidents include any risk-introducing incidents that disturb the onboard ICT health-state, such as system failures/interruptions, compromised access, malware injected into networks/devices through portable media, and so on.